Summary of Significant Accounting Policies

 The Company follows the provisions of FASB Accounting Standards Codification (“ASC”) ASC 740-10 “Uncertainty in Income Taxes”.
 A reconciliation of the beginning and ending amount of unrecognized tax benefits has not been provided since there are no unrecognized benefits for all periods presented.
 The Company has not recognized interest expense or penalties as a result of the implementation of ASC 740-10.
 If there were an unrecognized tax benefit, the Company would recognize interest accrued related to unrecognized tax benefit in interest expense and penalties in operating expenses.

 The Tax Cuts and Jobs Act (the “Act”) was enacted on December 22, 2017.
 The Act reduces the U.S. federal corporate tax rate from 35% to 21% effective as of January 1, 2018.
 In accordance with Section 15 of the Internal Revenue Code, we utilized a blended rate of 28.62% for our fiscal 2018 tax year, by applying a prorated percentage of the number of days prior to and subsequent to the January 1, 2018 effective date.
 For the fiscal year ended May 31, 2018, we recorded provisional charges for the re-measurement of the deferred tax assets and reduced our deferred taxes before the valuation allowance by $17,497,051 to our income tax expense.
-The net tax expense for the year ended May 31, 2018, is zero, due to the reduction in the deferred tax valuation allowance.
-For the year ending May 31, 2019 a deferred tax rate of 21% is being utilized and a corresponding valuation allowance adjustment is being recorded for the generation of deferred tax assets reversing in the future.
-For the three months ending November 30, 2018 the Company recorded a $2,826,919 deferred income tax benefit from a reduction in the Company’s deferred tax valuation allowance resulting from recording a deferred tax liability of $2,826,919 in connection with the acquisition of assets in the ProstaGene LLC transaction (see Note 7) .
+The net tax expense for the year ended May 31, 2018, was zero, due to the reduction in the deferred tax valuation allowance.
+For the year ending May 31, 2019, a deferred tax rate of 21% is being utilized and a corresponding valuation allowance adjustment is being recorded for the generation of deferred tax assets reversing in the future.
+For the nine months ending February 28, 2019, the Company recorded a $2,826,919 deferred income tax benefit from a reduction in the Company’s deferred tax valuation allowance resulting from recording a deferred tax liability of $2,826,919 in connection with the acquisition of assets in the ProstaGene LLC transaction (see Note 7) .
 The deferred tax liability represents the tax effect of the difference in the carrying value of the assets and their tax basis at acquisition.
-The Company has a full valuation allowance on the Company’s net deferred tax assets as of November 30, 2018 and May 31, 2018, as management does not consider it more than likely than not that the benefits from the deferred taxes will be realized.
+The Company has a full valuation allowance on the Company’s net deferred tax assets as of February 28, 2019 and May 31, 2018, as management does not consider it more than likely than not that the benefits from the deferred taxes will be realized.